Turnpike in Lipschitz-nonlinear optimal control: Preliminary results

 \section{Preliminary results}

 We begin by presenting a couple of simple but important lemmas, containing bounds of the quantity $\|y(t)-\overline{y}\|$ for both the nonlinear ODE and PDE setting, solely by means of $\|y^0-\overline{y}\|$ and the tracking terms appearing in the functional $J_T$.
 These bounds would thus imply that bounding the functional $J_T$ uniformly in $T$ would entail a bound for the desired quantity $\|y(t)-\overline{y}\|$.
+Let us begin with the ODE estimate.